Skip to content

 Git Credentials

-When credentials are tested and saved it is time to navigate to a test set and choose the credentials in the Git Credentials dropdown.
+Once credentials are tested and saved, it is time to navigate to a test set and choose the credentials from the Git Credentials dropdown.

 Git Credentials Assignment